npiesco/absurder-sql/examples/vite-app/README.md

 // Only leader can write
 await db.write("INSERT INTO items VALUES (1, 'Item', 9.99)");

-// OR use queueWrite from any tab (Phase 5.1) await db.queueWrite("INSERT INTO items VALUES (1, 'Item', 9.99)");
+// OR use queueWrite from any tab await db.queueWrite("INSERT INTO items VALUES (1, 'Item', 9.99)");
 // Leaders execute immediately, followers forward to leader